indeedeng/vowpal-wabbit-java/README.md

 Use it
 ------

-For general advices on how to train vowpal wabbit model, please refer to official [vowpal wabbit wiki] (https://github.com/JohnLangford/vowpal_wabbit/wiki).
+For general advices on how to train vowpal wabbit model, please refer to the official [vowpal wabbit wiki] (https://github.com/JohnLangford/vowpal_wabbit/wiki).

 To learn how to use this wrapper and its java API, you may check [API javadocs](http://opensource.indeedeng.io/vowpal-wabbit-java).
 Also, integration tests may work as a reference of how to use this api.